That's Your Funeral: Cast

-Film
+Film spinoff

-In 1972, the sitcom was adapted into a motion picture version by Hammer Films.
-It was one of a series of big screen adaptations of sitcoms at the time.
-The film was theatrically released in 1973 to a very spotty release, distributed by Fox-Rank.
+The sitcom was adapted into a film version by Hammer Films, theatrically released in 1973, distributed by Fox-Rank.

 The plot concerns two rival undertakers whose firms are used as fronts for drug smuggling.
-Directed by John Robins, as well as the usual cast it featured well known actors Roy Kinnear, Dennis Price, Sue Lloyd, Richard Wattis, John Ronane and Frank Thornton.
-However, the film performed poorly at the box office.
+Directed by John Robins, in addition the TV cast it featured Roy Kinnear, Dennis Price, Sue Lloyd, Richard Wattis, John Ronane and Frank Thornton.
+The film performed poorly at the box office.